-Although most children age out of delinquency, others do not.
-The latter individuals often become chronic offenders, also known as serious, violent, and chronic juvenile offenders.
+Although most children age out of delinquency, some do not.
+The latter group of children often become chronic offenders, also known as serious, violent, and chronic juvenile offenders.
 Typically, chronic offenders are juveniles who begin offending at a very young age and continue to offend as adults.